-Sadaf A. Nejat represents a variety of clients in toxic tort, product liability, travel and general litigation matters.
+Sadaf A. Nejat represents a variety of clients in life sciences, toxic tort, product liability, travel and general litigation matters.
 Sadaf handles matters in various stages of litigation, including pre-trial through trial preparation.

 After becoming a member of the State Bar of California and prior to joining Walsworth, Sadaf practiced immigration law in Santa Ana, California where she represented individual and corporate clients.
 Relying on the oral advocacy skills she cultivated as a law student, Sadaf appeared on behalf of a United States Citizenship and Immigration Services Asylum Officer on behalf of a client whose case was ultimately approved.